Secure Identification for Gaussian Channels and Identification for Multi-Antenna Gaussian Channels

 such that for $\lambda_1+\lambda_2<1$ we have:

 \end{definition}

 One of the main results in identification theory is the identification coding theorem proved by Ahlswede and Dueck.
 Contrary to transmission, where the number of messages that can be reliably communicated over the channel is exponential in the blocklength, the size of identification codes grows doubly exponentially fast with the blocklength.
-Han and Verd\'{u} proved the strong converse in \cite{HanVerdu}. \begin{theorem}\cite{AhlDueck, HanVerdu} Let $W$ be a {\emph{finite DMC}}, $N(n,\lambda)$ the maximal number such that an $(n,N, \lambda_1, \lambda_2)$ identification code for $W$ exists with $\lambda_1, \lambda_2 \leq \lambda $, and let $C(W)$ be the Shannon capacity of $W$ then: where $C_{ID}(W)$ denotes the identification capacity of the DMC $W$. \end{theorem} \begin{remark} In contrast to transmission over DMCs, randomization is essential to achieve the identification capacity.
-With randomization, we obtain both maximal error probabilities for each identification message and the double exponential growth of code sizes.
+Han and Verd\`{u} proved the strong converse in \cite{HanVerdu}. \begin{theorem}\cite{AhlDueck, HanVerdu} Let $W$ be a {\emph{finite DMC}}, $N(n,\lambda)$ the maximal number such that an $(n,N, \lambda_1, \lambda_2)$ identification code for $W$ exists with $\lambda_1, \lambda_2 \leq \lambda $, and let $C(W)$ be the Shannon capacity of $W$ then: where $C_{ID}(W)$ defines the identification capacity of the DMC $W$. \end{theorem} \begin{remark} In contrast to transmission over DMCs, randomization is essential to achieve the identification capacity.
 We can also achieve this double exponential growth of the code size by using deterministic codes and by considering rather the average error probability (see \cite{explicitConstr}).
 However, in practice, it is necessary to consider the maximal error for each message.
-That is why we consider identification with local randomness at the encoder.
 In the sequel, we will stick to randomized identification codes.
-An example of decoding sets of an identification code for a noiseless binary channel is depicted in Fig. \ref{DecodingSets}.
-It is worth mentioning that channel noise can lead to an error of the second kind.
-For that reason, we consider an example of a noiseless channel to better recognize the error implied by the code construction. \end{remark}
+Contrary to Transmission codes, the decoding sets of an identification code may overlap. \end{remark}